torres274/crud-node/README.md

+# SIMPLE REST API WITH NODE

-# Test API with Postman
+## Test API with Postman

-## Method POST
+### Method POST
-To test the create method you just have to select POST and add the URL [http://localhost:8000/users]
+To test the create method you just have to select POST and add the URL [http://localhost:8000/]

 - Fields for the body
 ``` JSON